marten-seemann/draft-seemann-http-reverse-tunnel/draft-seemann-http-reverse-tunnel.md

 This document defines a way for the (partial) role reversal of the HTTP client and server.
 The server, acting as an HTTP client, first establishes an HTTP/1.1, HTTP/2, or HTTP/3 connection to the proxy.
-This is possible, since the firewall only blocks incoming, but not outgoing connections.
-By reversing roles, the proxy can send HTTP requests to the server.
+This is possible since firewalls are usually configured to block incoming, but not outgoing connections.
+By reversing the roles of HTTP client and server, the proxy can send HTTP requests to the server.

+The extension defined in this document defines how this role reversal can be achieved on all HTTP versions.

-For HTTP/1.1, this approach suffers from head-of-line blocking of requests, even with request pipelining.
+For HTTP/1.1, the approach suffers from head-of-line blocking of requests, even with request pipelining.
 The throughput can be increased by opening multiple connections to the proxy.

-For HTTP/2, the extension defined in this document modifies the stream state machine to allow the proxy to open HTTP request streams to the server.
+For HTTP/2, the stream state machine is slightly modified to allow the proxy to open HTTP request streams to the server.

-For HTTP/3, this document specifies a way for the proxy to open bidirectional streams to the server, using the same mechanism that WebTransport over HTTP/3 ({{WEBTRANSPORT-HTTP3}}) uses."
+For HTTP/3, this document specifies a way for the proxy to open bidirectional streams to the server, using the same mechanism that WebTransport over HTTP/3 ({{WEBTRANSPORT-HTTP3}}) uses.

 # Conventions and Definitions